Nerdette: Production

-Greta Johnsen hosts and produces the podcast, along with producer Isabel Carter and executive producer Brendan Banaszak.
+Greta Johnsen hosted and produced the podcast, along with producer Anna Bauman and executive producer Brendan Banaszak.

 Format

-The format typically includes discussion between Greta Johnsen and a panel of guests to discuss relevant cultural topics.
+The format typically included discussion between Greta Johnsen and a panel of guests to discuss relevant cultural topics.
 Topics have included re-entry to society after the COVID-19 pandemic, along with other pop culture news of the week.

-Twice a month, Nerdette has two book club episodes—one is a conversation with the author, and the other is a panel discussion that includes voice recordings from the audience.
+Twice a month, Nerdette had two book club episodes—one is a conversation with the author, and the other is a panel discussion that includes voice recordings from the audience.

-Episodes are usually 20–40 minutes long and released one to two times a week: The regular episodes are every Friday, and book club episodes come out on Tuesdays.
+Episodes were usually 20–40 minutes long and released one to two times a week: The regular episodes were every Friday, and book club episodes come out on Tuesdays.

 Reception

 Nerdette was named Best Culture Podcast by the Chicago Reader in 2017.